This post comes to you live from my couch, as I’ve just watched the lockdown 100-day mark go by.

 A bit of a blemish-busting icon (who am I to argue with Vogue?) it contains salycilic acid – as is the trend of this piece – and niacinamide to help fade dark marks left behind by the ghosts of blemishes past.
 It’s a light cream and feels quite mild – my skin definitely feels the Bioderma cream above, more.
 As I am impatient and have no time for the emotional turmoil of a spot, I tend to use both creams at the same time – not a recommendation, more a guilty confession.
 But, hey, it worked.

-If your skin is more on the sensitive or intolerant spectrum, I’d suggest giving La Roche-Posay a try first, as the Bioderma cream might be a little much for particularly sensitive skin types.
+If your skin is more on the sensitive or intolerant spectrum, I’d suggest giving La Roche-Posay a try first, as the Bioderma cream might be a little much for particularly sensitive skin types (but, then again, if you’re looking for results, fast, Bioderma is your new BFF).

 Sorbet product gifted.
 All images my own.
 Post not sponsored by any brand.